lucamemma/mytest/README.md

 # Mytest Subito Project

 ## Order API Service
-This project is a RESTful API service written in Go for managing products and customer orders.
-It is designed to be testable, maintainable, and easily run within a containerized environment for both development and testing.
+This project is a RESTful API service written in Go for managing customer orders from a cart.

 ## Features
+Contains the following features:

-Create an Order: POST /order
+- Create an Order: POST /order
-Welcome Endpoint: GET /
+- Welcome Endpoint: GET /
-List Products: GET /products (for manual testing)
+- List Products: GET /products (for manual testing)
-Get an Order by ID: GET /orders/{id}
+- Get an Order by ID: GET /orders/{id}
-Default 404 Handler: All undefined routes return a clean JSON "Not Found" error.
+- Default 404 Handler: All undefined routes return a clean JSON "Not Found" error.

 ## Architectural Decisions
-This project was built starting from the 4 commands shown in the last sections, to interpolate what was expected to be the result.
-The commands point to a single image approach, where only a web server resides.
+This project was built starting from the four commands shown in the last sections, to better interpolate what was expected to be a working result.
+The commands point towards a single  web server image running a Go app, given that there is no compose command.
+This means a docker-compose.yml would be ignored.
-For this reason all is designed to have no real database interactions while running.
-The whle data will be stored in-memory for as long the server is running (and with mock interactions during the Unit Tests).
+For these reasons all is designed to have no real database interactions while running.
+The whole data will be stored in-memory for as long as the server is running (and with mock interactions during the Unit Tests).

 ### 1. Decoupling with Interfaces (DBExecutor)
 The core of the application's design is the use of interfaces (DBExecutor, TxExecutor, RowLike, RowsLike) to abstract away the concrete database/sql package.